Shiprocket and Skye Air partners to provide drone delivery services for their merchants

 The customers can opt for drone delivery, just like any other logistics service.
-Sky Aire’s one-click, plug-and-play solution connects fleets with the unmanned airspace, ensuring compliance and safety.
+Skye Air’s one-click, plug-and-play solution connects fleets with the unmanned airspace, ensuring compliance and safety.

 “Shiprocket is on a mission to empower Indian merchants with inclusive, tech-driven solutions to ease their business operations,” said Saahil Goel, Co-Founder & CEO of Shiprocket, “Our collaboration with Skye Air represents a significant step towards achieving that goal and propelling the e-commerce landscape towards future advancements throughout India.
 By introducing drone delivery services in Gurgaon, we are redefining the future of e-commerce and providing our sellers with a competitive edge in the market.”